Loring Smith: Early life

+Career

 During the 1920s, 1930s and 1940s, he played hundreds of characters in radio drama, comedy and variety.
 He also intermittently appeared in films, playing supporting parts in 1941's Keep 'Em Flying, with Abbott and Costello and Shadow of the Thin Man, fourth in the William Powell–Myrna Loy series of Nick and Nora Charles mysteries.
 Over the following twenty-six years he was seen in nine others, including a cameo in Orson Welles' 1958 Touch of Evil as the driver of a car at a police check point, usually playing his patented persona of a blustery, equivocating businessman or politician.

 At age 50, he became a Broadway actor, appearing in twelve productions between November 1940 and March 1964.
 In most of those, he was, as usual, billed as "Senator" or "Mayor".
 His Broadway debut came in Glamour Preferred (1940).
 While the majority of his assignments placed him in supporting roles, he was given a co-starring billing in the comedy Be Your Age, with Conrad Nagel.
 His most memorable Broadway role came nearly three years later when he portrayed Horace Vandergelder in Thornton Wilder's The Matchmaker.

 Based primarily in New York, Smith frequently appeared on early television programs and was a regular on a live sitcom, The Hartmans, starring the married comic actors and dancers Paul and Grace Hartman, playing supposedly "themselves" as a suburban married couple, beset by various amusing tribulations, including an obnoxious brother-in-law, portrayed by Smith.

 He also appeared on the West End stage in London, starring opposite Mary Martin in the original London production of Hello, Dolly!

 Smith ended his acting career in the late 1960s, when he was in his late seventies.
 His final Broadway appearance was in his least successful production, Yves Jamiaque's A Murderer Among Us.
 Typically, Smith's role was a politician, the "Mayor".
 He appeared in two episodes of The Twilight Zone, "The Whole Truth" (January 20, 1961) and the hour-long "I Dream of Genie" (March 21, 1963), playing two more blustering politicians.
 In "The Whole Truth" he is "Honest Luther Grimbley", a city alderman ready to buy one of used car dealer's Jack Carson's less-than-adequate pieces of merchandise, intending to show his constituents that he is living up to his name by driving such an unprepossessing vehicle.
 His plans, however, immediately change when Carson, forced by the vehicle to tell the truth, confesses that the haunted Model A will have the veracity-enforcing effect on each of its subsequent owners.

 His last acting role was a small part as, appropriately enough, a small-town Southern politician in Otto Preminger's 1967 film Hurry Sundown.
-He died fourteen years later in Fairfield, Connecticut at the age of 90.
+He died fourteen years later in Fairfield, Connecticut, at the age of 90.

+Personal life

 Smith was married to singer Natalie Sawyer, with whom he performed in vaudeville.